 The Beatles = Monty Python: Both are so ubiquitous that they are as current as they were forty years ago.
 People born decades later can quote them.
 Both share a similar absurd sense of humor (Help! and Monty Python and the Holy Grail) and had subsequent misses (Magical Mystery Tour and Monty Python's The Meaning of Life).
 Many people born after their height have difficulty appreciating how revolutionary they were.
 Both were decried by moral guardians but are now considered safe.
 Plus. there's George Harrison's friendship with the Pythons and involvement with several of their projects, plus the influence of The Goon Show on both groups.

 David Bowie = Doctor Who: Are you kidding me?
-The spacey imagery, the multiple phases, the fact that neither has ended (though got a little effed up in the eighties), and both are vaunted institutions?
+The spacey imagery, the multiple phases (featuring different character types) starting in the '60s, the fact that neither has ended (though got a little effed up in the eighties), and both are vaunted institutions originating in the UK?
 It's a no-brainer.

 Pavement = Freaks and Geeks: Similarly nostalgic, bittersweet, and tragically overlooked in their own time (save for the Pitchfork crowd).
 Despite embracing the culture of The '80s, both managed to capture the cynicism of The '90s.
 Also the matching Album/Episode "____ and ____" naming system.